 One of the topical problems in 2019 is digital advertising and cross-media measurement.
 Since there is a growing number of complex techniques and methodologies, but no unified approach, most companies lack expertise to deal with it.
 Here we cover various measurement tools and their cross-platform application.

-Created in 1997, Internet Advertising Bureau UK (IAB UK) is a trade association, promoting sustainable development, the best practices and standards for advertisers, agencies, and media owners.
+Created in 1997, Interactive Advertising Bureau UK (IAB UK) is a trade association, promoting sustainable development, the best practices and standards for advertisers, agencies, and media owners.
 Their goal is to address challenges the industry is facing and offer some solutions.
 Our article is an overview of the guide for marketers on best practices today that AIB prepared with MTM.
 Here you will find some useful advice on what models and techniques to use for digital advertising measurement within the environment of various media, both large-scale and more granular analyses.
 You will see how to combine them to your best advantage and create your own measurement strategy.

 There is no simple answer and solution to successful and effective advertising measurement because so many aspects need to be considered, like audience, media consumption, views, individual and combined performance of media channels, ad effectiveness and business outcomes.
 This article covers the last two aspects in the context of different media channels.